 What is garlic?

 Also known as Allium sativum, garlic is an easy to grow member of the allium family along with onions, leeks, shallots and chives.
-Grown primarily for the bulb, which are divided in individual cloves, garlic is a common ingredient in Mediterranean and Asian cooking, although it is grown and used all over the world.
+Grown primarily for the bulb, which can be divided into individual cloves, garlic is a common ingredient in Mediterranean and Asian cooking, although it is grown and used all over the world.

-Laboratory studies have shown that Allicin can balance cholesterol levels.
-By inhibiting the HMG-CoA reductase enzyme within the liver cells, the production of cholesterol is reduced.
-Although these studies have shown a drop in LDL cholesterol (the bad type), there have been other reports that have conflicting results, suggesting the drop in cholesterol level is entirely dependent on the amount of garlic consumed and may only have a temporary effect.
+- Lowering cholesterol.
+Laboratory studies show that allicin can balance cholesterol levels.
+By inhibiting the HMG-CoA reductase enzyme in the liver cells, the production of cholesterol is reduced.
+Although these studies showed a drop in LDL cholesterol (the bad type), other reports show conflicting results, suggesting the drop in cholesterol level is entirely dependent on the amount of garlic consumed and may only have a temporary effect.

 Love garlic, hate the smell?

-If you’re still not a fan of garlic then don’t despair, there is still room for it in your garden.
-Crush a couple of cloves into spray bottle, fill with water and use to mist your plants.
-This will help to prevent and protect your plants from aphids and other pests.
+If you’re still not a fan of garlic then don’t despair; there’s still room for it in your garden.
+Crush a couple of cloves into a spray bottle, fill with water and use to mist your plants.
+This natural pesticide helps to protect your plants from aphids and other pests.